 React Native is an open-source framework for developing cross-platform apps on mobile.

 Though it’s only been around since 2015, React Native has quickly become a firm favorite.
-Some of the biggest companies and most popular apps in the world are built with React Native, making it the go-to solution for most mobile developers.
+Companies that use React Native are some of the biggest companies in the world, and some of the most popular apps in the world are built with React Native — making it the go-to solution for most mobile developers.

 React Native was originally developed in-house at Facebook, utilizing the React framework for single-page apps and expanding it to cover native mobile apps on iOS and Android.
 Given that it stemmed from one of the biggest tech brands in the world, React Native had a quick and dedicated following.
 But a well-known brand name can only take a product so far — it’s the technical benefits of building with React Native that leave developers coming back for more.

 Before cross-platform technology, mobile app development typically required two concurrent development cycles: one for iOS and another for Android.
 Do you remember when apps would only be available on iOS or Android?
 That’s why.

 Frameworks like React Native, Xamarin and, more recently, Flutter, changed this trend for good.
 Now developers (and their clients) can create a single app that’s compatible with both iOS and Android, and only small adjustments are required.
 Working from one shared codebase, you can ensure top quality user experience with minimal loading time.